Fellowship faculty member Tamara J. Redden, C.N.P., D.N.P., R.N., and fellowship director Marci Farquhar-Snow, C.N.P.

 Graduation and certification

-Upon completion of the program, the fellows are recognized at a graduation ceremony and receive a Mayo Clinic School of Health Sciences certificate documenting completion of a one-year postgraduate Cardiology Nurse Practitioner Fellowship.
+Upon completion of the program, you are recognized at a graduation ceremony and receive a Mayo Clinic School of Health Sciences certificate documenting completion of a one-year postgraduate Cardiology Nurse Practitioner Fellowship.

 The program provides you with a variable on-site schedule to achieve the best learning opportunities to meet the program goals.
 The majority of the rotations include eight- to 12-hour days, four to five days a week, occasional weekends and one month of night shifts.
 No holidays are scheduled.

 Each year, Mayo Clinic School of Health Sciences admits two fellows into the postgraduate Cardiology Nurse Practitioner Fellowship.
 The small class size ensures a focused, comprehensive and mentored educational experience to achieve the program goals.